alphagov/paas-team-manual/source/guides/upgrading_CF,_bosh_and_stemcells.html.md

 ### Buildpacks

-We have to a give at least a week's notice to tenants about the buildpack upgrades, so prepare the version changes separately from the CF component upgrades.

 Buildpack upgrades are typically done as a separate story.
 You should upgrade the buildpacks to at least the versions included in the cf-deployment version currently deployed.

+We have to a give at least a week's notice to tenants about the buildpack upgrades, so prepare the version changes separately from the CF component upgrades.

+There is a (semi-)automated process for upgrading buildpacks, which includes generating the email:

+The developer does the following:

+* In paas-cf run `scripts/update_buildpacks.sh` to update our cache of buildpack dependencies
+* Commit the changes to a branch
+* Raise a PR for the changes and move the story into review

+The reviewer does the following:

+* Run `scripts/create_buildpacks_email.sh` to create the email
+* Send the email using the [google group interface] with the subject "GOV.UK PaaS - Upcoming buildpack upgrades - $DATE", where $DATE is in the format "11th September 2019"
+* Mark the story as blocked with a blocker in the form `until 2019/09/11`
+* Wait until the given date, then merge the PR to upgrade the buildpacks

 ## Notify the tenants